-The entire record furnished by the Board has been examined, including all correspondence, position papers, exhibits, and subsequent submissions.
+The entire record, which was furnished by the Board, has been examined, including all correspondence, position papers, exhibits, and subsequent submissions.
+The Administrator has reviewed the Board's decision.
 All comments timely received have been considered and included in the record.

-During the cost years at issue, Medicare reimbursement for services provided in SNFs was largely on the basis of reasonable cost as defined by section 1861(v)(1) of the Act.
-In addition, section 1861(v)(1)(A) sets forth the requirement that Medicare shall not pay for costs incurred by non-Medicare beneficiaries and vice-versa, i.e., Medicare prohibits cross-subsidization of costs.
+During the cost year at issue, Medicare reimbursed for services provided in SNFs largely on the basis of reasonable cost as defined by $\S 1861(v)(1)$ of the Act.
+In addition, $\S 1861(v)(1)(A)$ sets forth the requirement that Medicare shall not pay for costs incurred by non-Medicare beneficiaries and vice-versa, i.e., Medicare prohibits cross-subsidization of costs.

 Section 1861(v)(1)(A) also authorizes the Secretary to establish limits on the allowable costs incurred by providers of health care services.
 The limits are based on estimates of the costs necessary for the efficient delivery of needed health care services.
-The limits on inpatient general routine service costs set forth at section 1861(v)(1)(A) apply to SNF inpatient routine costs, excluding capital-related costs.
+The limits on inpatient general routine service costs set forth at § 1861(v)(1)(A) apply to SNF inpatient routine costs, excluding capital-related costs.
+Rather than defining reasonable cost with precision, § 1861(v)(1)(A) authorizes the Secretary to issue appropriate regulations setting forth the methods to be used in computing such costs.
+The regulations at 42 CFR § 413.9 establish that the determination of reasonable costs must be based on costs related to the care of Medicare beneficiaries.
+If the provider's costs include amounts not related to